scalar-labs/getting-started-with-scalardb/README.md

 ### Post and answer to a question

-After the login, the user is redirected the page containing the list of questions.
-No question is preregistered in the database so you need to add one by clicking on the **Submit a question** button.
+After the login, the user will be redirected to the page containing the list of questions.
+No question is preregistered in the database so you can add questions by clicking on the **Submit a question** button.

 On this page, you can write a title and content for a question and then submit it.

-After having submitted a question, you will be redirected to the page with the question details where you can consult and add answer.
+After submitting a question, you will be redirected to the page with the question details where you can consult and add an answer.

-Now, if you move back to the list of question, you will see the question you just added.
+Now, if you move back to the list of questions, you can see the question you just added.

 In the rest of the tutorial, we will focus on how to use the ScalarDB API.

 ## Use Scalar DB without transaction

-In this section, we will look in details how to perform atomic operations on the database by focusing on the **Question** table.
+In this section, we will look into the details on how to perform atomic operations on the database by focusing on the **Question** table.

 ### Design the data model